wrdsilva/Drunkenness-Classification-from-Face-Images-Using-Convolutional-Neural-Networks/README.md

 # Drunkenness Classification from Face Images Using Convolutional Neural Networks: An Approach Based on Alcohol-Induced Physiological Responses

-by *Washington Rodrigo Dias da Silva and Siovani Cintra Felipussi*
+Washington Rodrigo Dias da Silva<sup>1</sup> and Siovani Cintra Felipussi<sup>1</sup>

+<sup>1 </sup>Department of Computer Science, Federal University of São Carlos - Sorocaba Campus, SP, Brazil

+contact:  washingtonrds@estudante.ufscar.br, siovani@ufscar.br

 This is a repository for the implementations described in the paper "Drunkenness Classification from Face Images Using Convolutional Neural Networks: An Approach Based on Alcohol-Induced Physiological Responses", which has been submitted for publication in the *ACM Transactions on Intelligent Systems and Technology*.